EphraimSiegfried/bachelor-thesis/src/content/evaluation.typ

 3. Gachix can be deployed on any Unix machine, including on systems without Nix installed. (@unix-deployment)
 4. Gachix is transparent to Nix users as it can be used to fetch Nix packages using the Nix substituers interface. (@nix-transparency)

+Because we compare Gachix with similar projects, we will present these projects in @other-caches.
+The specifications for the benchmarking environment are detailed in @machine-spec.

 == Functional Comparison to other Cache implementations <other-caches>

 There are a few projects which implement the Nix binary cache interface.
 The most notable ones are: